Pylons/pyramid/docs/designdefense.rst

 number four.

-Fifth, assuming you buy that there's some magical registry hanging around, where *is* this registry?
-Homina homina... "around"?
+Fifth, assuming you buy that there's some magical registry hanging around, where *is* this registry?  *Homina homina*... "around"?
 That's sort of the best answer in this context (a more specific answer would require knowledge of internals).
-Can there be more than one?
+Can there be more than one registry?
 Yes.
 So *which* registry does it find the registration in?
 Well, the "current" registry of course.
 In terms of :mod:`repoze.bfg`, the current registry is a thread local variable.
 Using an API that consults a thread local makes understanding how it works non-local.

-Sixth, fine, you've bought in to the fact that there's a registry that is just "hanging around".
+You've now bought in to the fact that there's a registry that is just "hanging around".
 But how does the registry get populated?
 Why, :term:`ZCML` of course.
 Sometimes.
 In this particular case, however, the registration of ``ISettings`` is made by the framework itself "under the hood": it's not present in any ZCML.
 This is extremely hard to comprehend.
+Problem number six.

 Clearly there's some amount of cognitive load here that needs to be borne by a reader of code that extends the :mod:`repoze.bfg` framework